Cloth face mask: Recommendations

+Efficiency

+Cloth face masks can be used for source control to reduce disease transmission arising from the wearer's respiratory droplets and respiratory aerosols, and also to reduce risk for the wearer by filtering incoming aerosols, thereby reducing disease transmission, but are not considered personal protective equipment for the wearer in regulated or health-and-safety contexts Filtration efficiency of the material is typically low compared with non-woven materials used in surgical masks and respirators.
+However, a well-designed cloth mask may fit very well, with little edge leak.
+In contrast, surgical mask material is an excellent filter, but surgical masks typically fit poorly, with visible gaps and large edge leaks.
+This explains why cloth masks (less good filter, good fit) and surgical masks (good filter, less good fit) perform similarly in tests of protection of the wearer from aerosol-sized particles.

 As of 2015, there had been no randomized clinical trials or guidance on the use of reusable cloth face masks.
 Most research had been performed in the early 20th century, before disposable surgical masks became prevalent.
 One 2010 study found that 40–90% of particles in the 20–1000 nm range penetrated a cloth mask and other fabric materials.
 The performance of cloth face masks varies greatly with the shape, fit, and type of fabric, as well as the fabric fineness and number of layers.
 As of 2006, no cloth face masks had been cleared by the U.S. Food and Drug Administration for use as surgical masks.
 A Vietnamese study of healthcare workers compared influenza-like illness outcome among those wearing cloth masks versus medical masks.
 They concluded that cloth masks were ineffective at preventing transmission in high-risk clinical settings.
 Although discouraged in clinical settings, cloth masks may still serve a useful role in reducing disease transmission in public settings according to a systematic review.

-The primary role of masks worn by the general public is to "stop those who are already infected broadcasting the virus into the air around them."
-This is of particular importance with the COVID-19 pandemic, as silent transmission seems to be a key feature of its rapid spread.
+One role of masks worn by the general public is to "stop those who are already infected broadcasting the virus into the air around them" or source control.
+This is of particular importance with the COVID-19 pandemic, as transmission from people who are asymptomatic is a key feature of its rapid spread.
 For example, of the people on board the Diamond Princess cruise ship, 634 people were found to be infected—52% had no symptoms at the time of testing, including 18% who never developed symptoms.
-It is important to note that mask wearers are more likely to engage in other hygiene measures such as hand washing and social distancing.
-Best practice is to implement multiple prevention techniques to reduce risk, as characterized by the Swiss cheese model.
+Best practice is to implement multiple prevention techniques to reduce risk, for example, increasing the proportion of outside air used in ventilation, filtration systems built into HVAC, stand-alone filtration systems such as HEPA filters and Corsi-Rosenthal boxes, avoiding crowded spaces, and practicing staying home while sick and for the period of probable infectiousness following illness.